Living with and treating metastatic breast cancer

 Research is improving as well.
 “You know, we're learning more about breast cancer, and the genetic mutations within a tumor.
 So, you know, this person who has breast cancer their tumor is probably completely different than the next person and so there are all types of things like further testing we can do on their team or to help pick drugs that are more targeted to their breast cancer in particular.
 So you know our treatment is getting more targeted and because of that the side effects of your traditional infusional chemotherapy, we're not seeing as much with these new medications so that means that, you know, quality of life is better as well as longevity.

-For more information about Dr. Case you can visit the Southern Cancer Center’s website.
+For more information about Dr. Case you can visit southerncancercenter.com/.
 Dr. Case sees patients in both Mobile and on the Eastern Shore.
 In fact Dr. Case is the only female medical oncologist on the Eastern Shore.

 (0) comments